nesi/support-docs/docs/General/Announcements/Improved_data_management_&_efficient_use_of_NeSI_HPC_storage.md

 ## Upcoming changes to data management processes for project directories

-**<span class="underline"><span
+**<span class="underline"><span class="inline-highlight">
-id="a1a537f0-110e-4494-81ec-4a9681856e97" class="inline-highlight"
-data-renderer-mark="true" data-mark-type="annotation"
-data-mark-annotation-type="inlineComment"
-data-id="a1a537f0-110e-4494-81ec-4a9681856e97">
 4-15 October 2021</span></span>**

-<span id="865dfa52-8d33-4a95-86b1-fcfae6f336af" class="inline-highlight"
-data-renderer-mark="true" data-mark-type="annotation"
-data-mark-annotation-type="inlineComment"
-data-id="865dfa52-8d33-4a95-86b1-fcfae6f336af">The NeSI project
+<span class="inline-highlight">The NeSI project filesystem is becoming
-filesystem is becoming critically full, however it is currently storing a large amount of dormant data that has not been accessed for more than 12 months.
-We need your help to free up space on the project filesystem as soon as possible. </span><span id="865dfa52-8d33-4a95-86b1-fcfae6f336af" class="inline-highlight" data-renderer-mark="true" data-mark-type="annotation" data-mark-annotation-type="inlineComment" data-id="865dfa52-8d33-4a95-86b1-fcfae6f336af">Please review the data you are currently storing in any  </span>`/nesi/project/`<span id="865dfa52-8d33-4a95-86b1-fcfae6f336af" class="inline-highlight" data-renderer-mark="true" data-mark-type="annotation" data-mark-annotation-type="inlineComment" data-id="865dfa52-8d33-4a95-86b1-fcfae6f336af"> directories and **delete or relocate** any files that are no longer required for ongoing computational and/or analytics work on NeSI.</span>
+critically full, however it is currently storing a large amount of dormant data that has not been accessed for more than 12 months.
+We need your help to free up space on the project filesystem as soon as possible. </span><span class="inline-highlight">Please review the data you are currently storing in any  </span>`/nesi/project/`<span class="inline-highlight"> directories and **delete or relocate** any files that are no longer required for ongoing computational and/or analytics work on NeSI.</span>

-<span id="865dfa52-8d33-4a95-86b1-fcfae6f336af" class="inline-highlight"
-data-renderer-mark="true" data-mark-type="annotation"
-data-mark-annotation-type="inlineComment"
-data-id="865dfa52-8d33-4a95-86b1-fcfae6f336af">We have started regular audits of data stored in project folders, using the same format as our nobackup auto cleaning ([described here](https://support.nesi.org.nz/hc/en-gb/articles/360001162856)).
+<span class="inline-highlight">We have started regular audits of data
+stored in project folders, using the same format as our nobackup auto cleaning ([described here](https://support.nesi.org.nz/hc/en-gb/articles/360001162856)).
 See the file `/nesi/project/<project_code>/.policy.test/scan485/latest.summary.txt`